csvpath/csvpath/docs/comments.md

     path3.identity == "my third experiment"
 ```

 The identity field is used rarely, at this time, but could come into play in a reference between csvpaths.
 See the reference docs for details.
+It can also be used to pull results from the ResultsManager by identity using the `get_specific_named_result` method.